amirTwenty8/guestbuddy_api_functions/TESTING.md

 5. **addMultipleGuests** - Add multiple guests from text input with draft support
 6. **saveGuestDraft** - Save a draft for multiple guests
 7. **clearGuestDraft** - Clear a saved draft for multiple guests
+8. **updateGuest** - Update an existing guest's details with summary recalculation
-8. **createAccount** - Create a new user account with Firebase Auth and Firestore data
+9. **createAccount** - Create a new user account with Firebase Auth and Firestore data

 ## Prerequisites